Shared bikes and e-scooters

-All the shared e-scooter operators expected to deliver service will provide options to support compliance with the helmet law.
+All the shared e-scooter service providers provide options to support compliance with the helmet law.
 The majority will be providing free helmets that are shipped directly to the user's home when requested through the app.
-Others will provide public helmet giveaways associated with in-person training (when that becomes an option, depending on COVID-19 protocols).
+Others are providing free helmets at the Kelowna Visitor's center.
 These programs significantly reduce the cost barrier of helmets for riders and support helmet law compliance and safety.

 As the City evaluated the safety impact of shared bikes and e-scooters in other jurisdictions and engaged stakeholders, we considered how to design this service to best comply with the helmet law and keep riders safe.
 Users are expected to follow bylaws and the rules of the road to keep themselves and others safe.

 Although requiring shared helmets was initially considered, this option was not pursued for two reasons: safety and hygiene.

 The protective ability of helmets is significantly reduced after a primary impact.
 It would be very challlenging to continuously test and guarantee the safety benefits of a helmet fleet that could climb to multiple hundreds of vehicles.
 From a safety perspective, there would be no guarantee that a previous rider hadn't damaged the helmet to remove all potential safety benefits.